Fundamental Analysis

 A Difference in Kind — The Carry-Trade

 This leads us to the observation that risk appetite operates on a sliding scale.
-The carry-trader is by definition a speculator seeking a return higher than he can get at home and prepared to take extra risk to get it, including the risk of devaluation in the carry-trade investment that will wipe out his extra advantage.
-In times of relative calm, risk appetite is high and capital flows to emerging markets, funded by lower cost currencies like the dollar, Swiss franc, and yen.
+The carry-trader is, by definition, a speculator seeking a return higher than he can get at home and prepared to take extra risk to get it, including the risk of devaluation in the carry-trade investment that will wipe out his extra advantage.
+The country's inflation rate, unless it's completely out of control, is rarely taken into account by carry traders.
+In times of relative calm, risk appetite is high and capital flows to emerging markets, funded by lower-cost currencies like the dollar, Swiss franc, and yen.

-The problem with the carry trade is that traders assume that any devaluation will be less than the extra yield they are getting, but in a suddenly turbulent period, as during the 2007-08 financial crisis and again in the first quarter of 2014 with the Russia/Ukraine/Crimea situation, risk aversion rears its head and emerging markets see a rapid devaluation as hot money flows out — in the absence of any change in the interest rate differentials.
+The problem with the carry trade is that traders assume that any devaluation will be less than the extra yield they are getting, but in a suddenly turbulent period, as during the 2007-08 financial crisis, in the first quarter of 2014 with the Russia/Ukraine/Crimea situation, or in the first quarter of 2022 after Russia's invasion of Ukraine, risk aversion rears its head and emerging markets see a rapid devaluation as hot money flows out — in the absence of any change in the interest rate differentials.
 Funding currencies like the Japanese yen can find themselves suddenly appreciating in leaps and bounds as carry trades are unwound and the money is repatriated.

 Risk Sentiment

 Now consider the case of November 2013, when the ECB cut rates again.
-By then the peripheral sovereign debt crisis was mostly over.
+By then, the peripheral sovereign debt crisis was mostly over.
 Ireland was able to return to the private bond market to high demand and lowish coupons.
 Portugal, Spain, and Italy were issuing paper without a problem and at lower rates than had been available in years.
 The international press was trumpeting that the peripheral sovereign debt problem was over.
-This time when the ECB cuts rates, the euro rose.
+This time, when the ECB cut rates, the euro rose.

 In the 2011 case, risk sentiment interfered deeply with the interest parity assumption.
 In the 2013 case, interest parity worked as theory said it should, equilibrating principal plus interest across borders.
 A more refined and workable interest rate parity theory would incorporate risk sentiment.
 The economist’s rule “all other things being equal” is fatal in this, as well as other, cases.
 All other things are hardly ever equal.